clarenceb/aks-store-demo/Demo-Steps.md

 # Pre-requisites

-* Get an External subscription from MCAPS with your own tenant
 * Install Resource Providers
 * Get whitelisted for Azure OpenAI (gpt-3.5-turbo)
 * Get vCPU quota for NCASv3_T4 (minimum 4 vCPUs)